davidcorton/archSeries/README.md

 * Crema, E. (2012) Modelling temporal uncertainty in archaeological analysis. *Journal of Archaeological Method and Theory*, **19**, 440-461.

 ##Current issues to work on
+1. Replace comp.sim with extra arguments for date.sim and dummy.sim, that can be passed through freq.sim.
+In so doing, switch to a single-simulation approach, as for cpue.
 2. Add progress reporters for ROC routines.
-4. Update freq.simulate and comp.simulate to simulate context date ranges only once
+4. Update freq.simulate and comp.simulate to simulate context date ranges only once (see 1)
 5. make plotting function compatible with aorist
 6. New function(s) to generate model distributions to feed into dummy.simulate?